xolox/vim-pyref/README.md

 Note that setting `g:pyref_mapping` won't change the key mapping in existing buffers.

-### The `g:pyref_mirror` option
+### The `g:pyref_python` option

 This option is useful when you don't always have a reliable internet connection available while coding.
-Most Linux distributions have an installable package containing the Python documentation, for example on Ubuntu and Debian you can execute the following command to install the documentation:
+Most Linux distributions have an installable package containing the Python documentation, for example on [Ubuntu](http://packages.ubuntu.com/python2.6-doc) and [Debian](http://packages.debian.org/python2.6-doc) you can execute the following command to install the documentation:

     $ sudo apt-get install python2.6-doc

-The above package puts the documentation in `/usr/share/doc/python2.6/html/` which happens to be the default location checked by the `pyref.vim` script.
-If you've installed the documentation elsewhere you can change the global variable `g:pyref_mirror` accordingly.
+The above package puts the documentation in `/usr/share/doc/python2.6/html/` which happens to be the default path checked by the `pyref.vim` script.
+If you've installed the documentation in a different location you can change the global variable `g:pyref_python`, e.g.:

+    :let g:pyref_python = $HOME . '/docs/python'

+### The `g:pyref_django` option

+This option works like `g:pyref_python` but allows you to configure the path to your local Django documentation.
+On [Ubuntu](http://packages.ubuntu.com/python-django-doc) and [Debian](http://packages.debian.org/python-django-doc) you can execute the following command to install the Django documentation:

+    $ sudo apt-get install python-django-doc

+In this case you shouldn't have to change anything because `pyref.vim` is already configured to be compatible with the `python-django-doc` package.

 ### The `g:pyref_index` option